Cayhrty/DTC-DDFS/README.md

 **DTC based DDFS RTL for radar FMCW synthesis**

-This repository contains a complete RTL (Register Transfer Level) chip source code for a Direct Digital Synthesis (DDS) based radar FMCW signal synthesizer.
+This repository contains a complete RTL (Register Transfer Level) chip source code and Testbench for a Direct Digital Synthesis (DDS) based radar FMCW signal synthesizer.
 The design is implemented in Verilog.

-> ⚠️ **Important Notice**: This is chip RTL source code that can be directly used for iVerilog simulation after adding technology library files.
+> **Important Notice**: This is chip RTL source code that can be directly used for iVerilog simulation and syn,P&R after adding technology library files and RAM lib files in Design compiler (DesignWare RAM).

 ## Overview